mozilla-mobile/mozilla-vpn-client/docs/building/android.md

 6. Good Luck!

 ## Archive: Building on your host System.
-> This part of the guide is no longer maintained and might be out of date - Most accurate tip rn is to [Read the dockerfile](https://github.com/mozilla-mobile/mozilla-vpn-client/blob/main/taskcluster/docker/android-qt6-build/Dockerfile) to see how we setup the build enviroment.
+> This part of the guide is no longer maintained and might be out of date - Most accurate place for that is to [Read the dockerfile](https://github.com/mozilla-mobile/mozilla-vpn-client/blob/main/taskcluster/docker/android-qt6-build/Dockerfile) to see how we setup the build environment.

 1. You need to install go >= v1.18.
 If you don't have it done already, download it from the [official website](https://golang.org/dl/).